tjworks/tapdata-docs-en/docs/what-is-tapdata.md

 **FlinkCDC**

   FlinkCDC is great fit if you are already using Flink.
-Otherwise, it may be too much a baggage of the big data suite if your purpose is primarily on data integration.
+Otherwise, it may be too much a baggage to setup & maintain Flink if your purpose is primarily for data integration.